petervaro/prelude/README.md

-higher-level but low-cost abstractions in strictly conforming C. The types, their methods and unified values can be used to decide comparison ordering; to indicate *proxy* objects' ownership of their members; to store any pointer in a truly generic pointer type; and to pass message along with the scalar expression to an assertion.
+higher-level but low-cost abstractions in strictly conforming C. The types, their methods and unified values can be used to decide comparison ordering; to indicate *proxy* objects' ownership of their members; to store any pointer in a truly generic pointer type; to pass message along with the scalar expression to an assertion; and to define type specific minimum/maximum functions.

 - [Dependencies](#dependencies)
 - [Install](#install)